By Al TorresSales and Marketing

-If you’ve ever attended or sponsored events like Dreamforce, CES, and SXSW, you understand just how much of a feat this really is.
+Alignment across your sales and marketing teams—If you’ve ever attended or sponsored events like Dreamforce, CES, or SXSW, you understand just how much of a feat this really is.

 Sponsoring and attending events involves multiple teams pulling multiple levers at the same time — which means things can get pretty chaotic pretty quickly.
 Especially if your sales and marketing teams aren’t aligned before, during, and after an event.